Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Optimal embedding dimension of moment-injective functions

 \section{Optimal embedding dimension of moment-injective functions}

-In the first part of this section we will prove the lower bounds on the embedding dimensions showed in Table~\ref{tab:results} for $\Mnd, \Snd$ and $\MnSig$ (the remaining lower bounds in the table are equal to one, and thus do not require a proof).
-For $\Snd$ these bounds are already known \cite{joshi2023expressive,corso2020principal,wagstaff2022universal}, but we present a slightly different proof which also applies for spaces of measures which were not considered previously.
-As a rule, for all the spaces of measures/multisets considered, the lower bound is the number of continuous parameters needed to parameterize the space.
-For example, $\Snd$ is parameterized by $n$ continuous vectors in $\RR^d$ with total dimension $n\cdot d$, and by a discrete weight vector which has no influence on the lower bound, and so the lower bound in this case is $n\cdot d$.
+In \cref{sec_lower_bounds}, we prove the lower bounds on the embedding dimensions showed in \cref{tab:results} for $\Mnd, \Snd$ and $\MnSig$ for countable $\Sigma$.
+The remaining lower bounds in the table are equal to one, and thus do not require a proof.
+For $\Snd$, these bounds are already known \cite{joshi2023expressive,corso2020principal,wagstaff2022universal}, but here we present a slightly different proof, which also applies to spaces of measures that were not considered previously.
+As a rule, for all the spaces of measures/multisets considered, the lower bound equals to the \emph{intrinsic dimension} of the space, i.e., the number of continuous parameters required to describe it.
+For example, $\Snd$ is parameterized by $n$ continuous vectors in $\RR^d$, with a total dimension of $n\cdot d$, and by a discrete weight vector that has no influence on the dimension, and thus the lower bound in this case is $n\cdot d$.

-An interesting question that remains open is whether the gap between the embedding dimension we can achieve with shallow neural networks, and the best lower bound, can be closed completely.
-For multisets with features in $[0,1]$ \cite{wagstaff2022universal} show that the lower bound of $n$ moments can be attained using $n$ polynomial functions.
-In the second part of this appendix we will also show that for spaces of measures with features in $\RR$ the $2n$ lower bound in Table~\ref{tab:results} can be obtained by $2n$ functions which form `T-systems'.
-Examples of `T-systems' include the functions $x,x^2,\ldots,x^{2n}$ as well as $2n$ univariate sigmoid neural networks with distinct parameters.
-Thus for $d=1$, we know that the lower bounds on the embedding dimension are optimal.
-For $d>1$ it seems that this question is still open.
+An interesting question that remains open is whether the gap between the embedding dimension achieved here with shallow neural networks, and the best lower bound, can be closed completely.
+For multisets with features in $[0,1]$, \cite{wagstaff2022universal} showed that the lower bound of $n$ moments can be attained using $n$ polynomial functions.
+In \cref{sec_T_systems}, we show that for spaces of measures with features in $\RR$, the lower bound $2n$ in \cref{tab:results} can be attained by $2n$ functions that form a \emph{T-system} (see discussion below).
+Examples of T-systems include the functions $x,x^2,\ldots,x^{2n}$, as well as $2n$ univariate sigmoid neural networks with distinct parameters.
+Thus, for $d=1$, we know that the lower bounds on the embedding dimension are optimal.
+For $d>1$, it seems that this question is still open.